Project-Faster/qpep/docs/user-manual.md

 \bigskip

-The acceleration of the TCP connections is accomplished on the client side by redirecting, in one of two ways, those connections that would have normally be sent over the high latency network:
+The acceleration of the TCP connections is accomplished on the client side by redirecting, with following methods, those connections that would have normally be sent over the high latency network:

 1. WinDivert Driver (*Windows Only*)

+2. IPtables redirect (*Linux Only*)

-2. Local Proxy
+3. Local Proxy

 \bigskip

-Both methods do seamlessly bridge, in the form of QUIC streams, the TCP connections originated on the local machine through to a QUIC tunnel which is received on the server machine.
+The methods do seamlessly bridge, in the form of QUIC streams, the TCP connections originated on the local machine through to a QUIC tunnel which is received on the server machine.

 \bigskip